Twitchfire plot in the Hero AU

 The third time goes much the same, but Spitfire doesn't bother saying anything.

 The fourth time, something has her distracted and she sticks around afterwards.
 Spitfire keeps staring at her, but never actually says anything.
 She never even approaches her.
 But she still looks angry.
-Twitch tells herself it's better than the fighting.
+Sunbird tells herself it's better than the fighting.
 Somehow, it hurts more than just leaving.
+At least Chirp manages to distract her after some time.